Ynjxsjmh/gitbook-plugin-bottom-navigation/README.md

 ![](./doc/images/20200909_164504_utDQ2T.png)

-Make sure `bottom-navigation` is defined before any other footer plugin.
+In your `book.json`, make sure `bottom-navigation` is defined before any other footer plugin.

 ```json
 {